PauloHPMKT/worklist.io/README.md

 # worklist.io

-this is my first work list project
+This is a simple project to training my skills with events JavaScript work list project.

 how to use it?